Subdivision of property

 When a subdivision plan is deposited in the land title office, the annual property taxes may be apportioned (re-distributed) from the original property to the new parcels created by the subdivision.
 When property taxes are apportioned, the current assessed value of the property is divided to allow each owner to pay the corresponding taxes for their property.

 If you have questions, or to request your property taxes be apportioned, contact the office that sent your property tax notice.

 If your property is in a rural area and the subdivision plan was deposited in the land title office after November 30 of last year and the current year's property taxes haven't been paid, you may request that the taxes be apportioned.
 If the taxes have already been paid in full, an apportionment can't be done.

-- the drop box at 1802 Douglas Street in Victoria
+- Submitting your request at the drop box at 1802 Douglas Street in Victoria

 Once your apportionment request has been processed, a Notice of Revised Taxes will be mailed to each owner, stating:

 - the amount of taxes owing

 In future tax years, the new parcels created by the subdivision will be assessed and taxed separately.